AlexGrig23/E-chat/README.md

    ```shell
    python -m venv venv
    ```
-Don't forget to activate it cd venv/Scripts "\\.activate" and come back in workdir e-chat
+Don't forget to activate it cd venv/Scripts and command
+\\.activate and come back in workdir e-chat

 **2. Create a `.env` file based on the `.env.example` file:**